 Casino du Lac-Leamy: Centre intégré de santé et de services sociaux de l’Outaouais

-Casino de Mont-Tremblant: Centre intégré de santé et de services sociaux des Laurentides, des Sommets Pavilion
+Casino de Mont-Tremblant: Centre intégré de santé et services sociaux des Laurentides, CSSS des Sommets

 Casino de Charlevoix: Ressource Génésis